Table of Contents

 Wouldn’t it be nice if someone just did it for you and all the planned meals were ones you loved to eat?
 Unless you are looking to a hire a professional to make custom meal plans for you, there is an alternative solution; automated meal planning.

-Automated meal planning does all the work for you and may even help you stick to a healthy diet (checkout this article).
+Automated meal planning can help you stick to a healthy diet because it does all the work for you.
 A little upfront work is required but after the initial setup you will be able to use your automated meal plans as long as you like.

-For complete instructions on how to setup an automated meal plan, read this post.
+For complete instructions on how to setup an automated meal plan, read Healthy Food Choices: It’s Psychology, Not Willpower.

 How to Take Action Now: Setup your own automated meal planning system.